The Judging Process

 The Judging Panel

-The Cloud Computing Awards program and the Software-as-a-Service Awards program aim to take a holistic approach in awards assessment, both geographically and in the measurement of success.
+The Cloud Computing Awards program, the Software-as-a-Service Awards program and the Cloud Security Awards program aim to take a holistic approach in awards assessment, both geographically and in the measurement of success.
 The judges below head up an ever-growing global team who assist in the judging process, and represent a mix of technical, business, academic and marketing expertise.
-The Cloud Awards and SaaS Awards are the foremost recognition systems in the industry: if you would like to join the judging team, please contact us.
-We are seeking to increase our global representation and are particularly interested in applicants from Asia.